 A common sustainability mission

 As a pioneer in the field of recycling, Unilin Panels can identify wholeheartedly with the sustainability vision of the Colruyt Group.
-“Our current chipboard is 100 per cent circular,” explains Specification Director Christof De Poorter.
-It comprises 85 per cent recycled wood.
-The other fifteen per cent comes from timber from thinning and waste flows from the timber industry.
-“This way, we save an average of 5,000 trees a day and reduce CO2 emissions by some 1.2 million tonnes a year.”
+“Our current chipboard is 100 per cent made out of recovered wood,” explains Specification Director Christof De Poorter.
+It comprises 90 per cent post-consumer wood.
+The other ten per cent comes from timber from thinning and waste flows from the timber industry.
+“This way, we save an average of 4,000 trees a day and reduce CO2 emissions by some 1.2 million tonnes a year.”